-- Stage 1 SLE must be passed by a score of 75% or above before registering for any 200level Clinic Internship course. - Stage 2 SLE must be passed by a score of 75% or above before registering for any 400level course. - Stage 3 SLE must be passed by a score of 75% or above before graduation.
+- Stage 1 SLE must be passed by a score of 75% or above before registering for any Clinic Internship course. - Stage 2 SLE must be passed by a score of 75% or above before graduation.

 GRADING STANDARDS

 The standard of measurement for grades is as follows: